knifeayumu/SillyTavern-EmulatorJS/README.md

 Comments are temporarily paused (interval step skipped) if:

-1. Emulator is paused (with a pause button, not in-game).
+1. Emulator is paused (with a pause option, not in-game).
 2. The browser window is out of focus.
 3. The user input area is not empty.
 This is to let you type your reply in peace.
 4. Another reply generation is currently in progress.
 5. TTS voice is being read aloud.
-Comment is held off (10 seconds maximum) until it finishes, but not skipped.
+Comment is held off (30 seconds maximum) until it finishes, but not skipped.
+6. A character card or group is currently open.
+Comment mode is disabled when starting the game from a welcome screen.

 Other common issues:

 1. Make sure you've set a commenting interval before launching the game.
-2. Make sure you have set an OpenAI key and there are no errors in the ST server console.
+2. Make sure you have set an API key and there are no errors in the ST server console.

 Still doesn't work?
 Send us your browser debug console logs (press F12).